 Advertisement

-LABORATORY PEOPLE: Insights from a Virginia Tech University Chemistry Laboratory Manager
+ASK THE LAB EXPERT: Insights from a Virginia Tech University Chemistry Laboratory Manager

 University laboratories need to thoroughly prepare for new academic years while considering their student needs.